 This bill limits the amount of BRF funding that could be provided to offset the cost of connecting an individual property to an existing wastewater treatment plant to no more than the cost of upgrading an individual septic system to nitrogen removing technology.
-The bill further limits the application of this program to existing developed property located in priority funding areas and requires the local government to certify to the Department that providing wastewater service to properties in question is environmentally beneficial, cost effective, and consistent with the County Water and Sewer Plan.

-POSITION AND RATIONALE: The Maryland Department of the Environment (MDE or Department) supports HB 1362.

-The Chesapeake Bay Program estimates that approximately 7 % percent of the nitrogen load to the Chesapeake Bay from Maryland comes from onsite sewage disposal systems (septic) systems.
+POSITION AND RATIONALE: The Maryland Department of the Environment supports House Bill 313 with the amendment proposed by the Maryland Department of Planning.
+The Chesapeake Bay Program estimates that approximately 7% percent of the nitrogen load to the Chesapeake Bay from Maryland comes from onsite sewage disposal systems (septic) systems.
 In the effort to accelerate Bay restoration, reducing the nitrogen load from septic systems is critical.
 Maryland's Chesapeake Bay Tributary Strategy Implementation Plan would require nutrient removal technology to be in place for all existing, new and replacement systems in order for Maryland to meet its nutrient reduction goals for the Bay.